Active Sampling and Gaussian Reconstruction for Radio Frequency Radiance Field: Experiments

 \subsubsection{Static RF Radiance Field}

-Fig.~\ref{fig: Median AE simulated data} and Fig.~\ref{fig: Median AE real data} compare the Median AE and MAE between our proposed method and NeRF2, using simulated data and real data, respectively.
-The results for simulated data show that our method outperforms NeRF2, reducing the number of observations by $30\% \sim 60\%$.
-Additionally, our method demonstrates much more stable performance, whereas NeRF2’s performance can vary significantly with small changes in the number of samples.
-Additionally, the results show that active learning further improves performance by prioritizing positions with high uncertainty.
-For real data, our method shows substantial improvements in both MAE and Median AE.
-Since it is challenging to collect a large number of samples in real-world settings, such as inside a room, our method is better suited for practical applications.
+Fig.~\ref{fig: Median AE simulated data} and Fig.~\ref{fig: Median AE real data} compare the performance of our proposed method and NeRF2, using simulated data and real data, respectively.
+The results for simulated data show that our method outperforms NeRF2, reducing the number of observations by $30\% - 60\%$.
+For real data, our method also shows better performance, with substantial improvements in both MAE and Median AE.
+In both cases, our method exhibits much more stable performance, while NeRF2's performance can vary significantly with small changes in the number of samples.
+This variability arises from the randomness of the initial values of the neural network.
+With a limited number of samples, the network struggles to converge to a solution with relatively small errors.
+Furthermore, the results show that active sampling outperforms non-active sampling, as it prioritizes collecting samples from positions with high uncertainty.

+Computation time comparison: NeRF2 (running on a A6000 server) – 6 hours; our method (running on a 4 core CPU laptop) – 1 minute total (non-adaptive); 10 seconds per iteration (adaptive)